conjurdemos/cloudfoundry-conjur-demo/pie/README.md

 ### Additional steps for v4

 Install version 5.x.x of the Conjur CLI and connect to our hosted Conjur v4 instance by running:
 ```
 conjur init -h https://conjur-pcf.itci.conjur.net -f ~/.conjurrc.pie
 export CONJURRC=~/.conjurrc.pie
 conjur authn login
 ```
+Authenticate as the `admin` user for the Conjur instance (or another user who has authority to modify `root` policy) - this demo will need to update `root` policy to add the `pcf` policy namespace and the `pcf-admin` user / group.

 ## Running the demo
 Our demo script will be modifying Conjur policy to add the application host to a group with access to the application's secrets, so it will need access to Conjur account info.
 Since we have stored this info in the OSX keyring, we can run the [demo script](bin/start) by calling